Weapon H: Journey to Weirdworld

 Weapon H hears from Korg that the Roxxon soldiers on Weirdworld are safe in a bunker.
-Weapon H states that he will undertake a mission in exchange for 1) Roxxon leaving alone himself, Sonia, her kids, and her mom, 2) restoring the Brood-infected human Blake to normal, 3) ten million dollars (for Blake), and 4) Sonia and Dr. Ella Stirling acting as mission control for the mission.
-In addition, Weapon H learns that Dario has brought in Titania and ex-S.H.I.E.L.D. operative Angel to help out on this field mission.
+In addition, he learns that Dario Agger has brought in Titania and ex-S.H.I.E.L.D. operative Angel to assist him.
 After a talk with Sonia, Clayton is allowed to contact his kids and mother-in-law, this being secretly arranged by Captain America.
-As Weapon H leads the mission to Weirdworld, they are attacked by a tribe of blue-skinned humanoids who blame them for breaking the Earth and allowing the Skrullduggers to take their queen.
+As Weapon H leads the mission to Weirdworld, they are attacked by a tribe of humanoids who blame them for breaking the Earth and allowing the Skrullduggers to take their queen.

-Their captors are revealed to be the Inaku who come from the planet of the same name and have settled on Weirdworld, as Protector Hara mentioned that they blame Roxxon for the death of their fellow Inaku.
-After Weapon H regressed himself back to normal, he changed again and destroyed Protector Hara's orb, which was a gift from their queen.
-This led Titania to knock out Protector Hara which resulted in damage to the dome that protected their village from the Skrullduggers, as Clayton reprimands her.
-While Man-Thing, Korg, and Titania stay with the Inaku in case the Skrullduggers arrive, Weapon H takes Angel and Blake on a stealth mission to find the Roxxon outpost.
-After being contacted by Dario Agger, Weapon H tells Angel and Blake that Dario "showed his hand" by wanting them to also kill the Skrullduggers.
-Sonia states that there are three engineers and six Roxxon guards taking refuge, with one of them being Dr. Carrie Espinoza.
-After a power failure at Roxxon, Dario's latest contact to Weapon H alerts the Skrullduggers outside the outpost.
-After slaying some of the Skrullduggers, Weapon H, Angel, and Blake make their way into the Roxxon outpost, where they meet the engineers and soldiers there, to rescue them where they have found a way to harness the magic.
-Weapon H discovers that the magic that they are harvesting is coming from Morgan le Fay of Earth-15238.
+Their captors are revealed to be the Inaku, who come from the planet of the same name and have settled on Weirdworld.
+While Man-Thing, Korg, and Titania stay with the Inaku, Weapon H takes Angel and Blake on a stealth mission to find the Roxxon outpost.
+After being contacted by Dario Agger, Weapon H tells Angel and Blake that Agger "showed his hand" by wanting them to kill the Skrullduggers.
+Sonia states that there are three engineers and six Roxxon guards taking refuge, with one of them being Carrie Espinoza.
+After a power failure at Roxxon, Agger's latest contact to Weapon H alerts the Skrullduggers outside the outpost.
+After killing some of the Skrullduggers, Weapon H, Angel, and Blake make their way into the Roxxon outpost to rescue its workers and discover that they are harnessing Morgan le Fay's magic.